-Under MIFIDPRU 3.3.6R, AXA IM GS is required to deduct several items (if applicable) from its common equity tier 1.
-The only relevant items are the declared dividend of £3,300,000, which have been deducted from AXA IM GSs common equity tier 1 items for the calculations of own funds.
+Under MIFIDPRU 3.3.6R, AXA IM UK is required to deduct several items (if applicable) from its common equity tier 1.
+The only relevant items are intangible assets (item 11 in table 1a below) and the declared dividend of £24,600,000, which have been deducted from AXA IM UK's common equity tier 1 items for the calculations of own funds.

-The AXA IM GS Limited own fund resources as at 31 December 2022 are analysed in Table 2a, comprising only CET1.
+The AXA IM UK Limited own fund resources as at 31 December 2023 are analysed in Table 2a, comprising only CET1.